 The Dirty Dozen

-To help consumers reduce exposure to toxic pesticides, it created what is now knows as the “Dirty Dozen” — the twelve fruits and vegetables with the most concerning levels of pesticides.
+To help consumers reduce exposure to toxic pesticides, it created what is now known as the “Dirty Dozen” — the twelve fruits and vegetables with the most concerning levels of pesticides.
 Read below to see the produce that the EWG recommends that you buy organic, beginning with the most contaminated food, as organic farming uses dramatically fewer pesticides than conventional farming.

 When buying organic isn’t possible or practical